1. Definitions

 23. Mail Boxes

 All sections use communal mailboxes.
 Application for the installation of individual mailboxes shall be disapproved unless based upon medical necessity and with agreement by the local postmaster representing the United States Postal Service.
 Medical documentation and agreement with the USPS must be included with the ACC application prior to installation.
 The mailboxes belong to the U.S. Post Office.
-If a mailbox is in bad condition please contact the post office and not the HOA or Graham Management.
+If a mailbox is in bad condition please contact the Post Office and NOT the HOA or the property management company.

 24. Burglar Bars